 - Paper towels: At medium power for ~2 minutes.

 - Parchment paper: At medium power for ~2 minutes.
+See our complete guide on parchment paper to learn more about microwave safety.

 Don’t put the following paper items in the microwave: